Protocol Fee Sharing

 For example, assume a Lending Strategy offers 20% Gross APY to Lenders.
 The Lender will incur fees equivalent to 10% of its interest earned, effectively deriving 18% Net APY after fees (i.e. 10% Fees * 20% Gross APY = 2% Protocol Fee).
 The associated protocol fees are therefore shared as follows:

-Half of this fee (i.e. 1%) is allocated to KSU Token Lockers (based on the above requirements).
+Half of this fee (i.e. 1%) is allocated to $KASU Token Lockers (based on the above requirements).

 The other half of this fee (also 1%) is allocated to the Kasu protocol wallet.